Mumbra: Transport

 Bus service is available through the Thane Municipal Transport (TMT) and Navi Mumbai Municipal Transport (NMMT).

 Rail service is available at the Mumbra railway station on Central line, also called as mainline.
 Mumbra is 29 km from the Mumbai airport.

-The main source of Transport in Mumbra is Auto-Rickshaw.
+The main source of Transport in Mumbra is the Auto-Rickshaw.
 Mumbra didn't have any bus starting from Mumbra railway station and hence Auto-Rickshaws was the only possible conveyance.

-But now, TMT Thane Municipal Transport runs bus service starting from Mumbra Railway Station to Bharat gears company.
+But now, TMT Thane Municipal Transport runs a bus service starting from Mumbra Railway Station to Bharat Gears Company.

 State transport (MSRTC) operate regular bus service between Panvel, Bhiwandi, and Shil Phata.